sminez/penrose/README.md

 Haskell was a deal breaker for me.
 I'm sure many people will say the same thing about Rust but then at least I'm giving you some more options!

-With `Penrose`, a simple config can be written in about 5 minutes and roghly 50 lines of code.
+With `Penrose`, a simple config can be written in about 5 minutes and roughly 50 lines of code.
 It will be pretty minimal but each additional feature (such as a status bar, scratchpads, custom layouts, dynamic menus...) can be added in as little as a single line.
 If the functionality you want isn't available however